-One of the most notorious aspects of the California criminal code is the “Three Strikes Law.”
+The three strikes laws in California are some of the most famous parts of the state’s criminal code.
 While most people are aware that the law can mean life imprisonment if someone is convicted of three crimes, there are still a lot of details about the law that the average person is unaware of, including even basic details like what crimes can be used as a strike.
-If you are accused of a crime, it is very important you ask your Vista criminal lawyer if it will count as a strike on your record.
+If you are accused of a crime, it is very important you ask your Vista three strikes defense lawyer if it will count as a strike on your record.

-A serious or violent felony may sound like something left up to a judge’s discretion, but California has specifically defined what crimes meet this definition for the purpose of a strike.
+A serious or violent felony may sound like something left up to a judge’s discretion, but the three strikes laws in California have specifically defined what crimes meet this definition for the purpose of a strike.
 This may include, among other things, kidnapping, murder, battery with serious bodily injury, robbery, assault with a deadly weapon, terrorist threats, and high-level sex crimes such as rape or child molestation.
 If a crime is not violent or serious, but a gang enhancement has been added to the charge, it may also count as a strike.
 This can even include seemingly minor crimes such as vandalism.
 Residential burglary, and felony DUI with Great Bodily Injury (GBI) are among the most common prior strikes.

 While strikes can arise from juvenile crimes, this will only happen if you were 16 or older at the time the crime took place.
 Attempted crimes such as attempted robbery still can count as strikes as well.